bradbautista/react-and-rails-project/README.md

 ![](open-the-box-demo-gif.gif)

 ## Installation
-You will need to provide your own OpenAI API key and OpenAI organization ID for the client calls.
+You will need to provide your own OpenAI API key and OpenAI organization ID for the client calls. cp .env.example .env and add the appropriate values.

-Install your dependencies, `npm run dev` and `rails s`.
+Install your dependencies, then `npm run dev` and `rails s`.

 ## Tech
 This project was made using [Vite Ruby](https://vite-ruby.netlify.app/), React and the OpenAI API.
-For now, it uses PrimeReact as a UI library, but I will probably add Tailwind so I can play with some shadcn-derived libraries that look fun.
+For now, it uses PrimeReact as a UI library, but [I will probably add Tailwind so I can play with some shadcn-derived libraries that look fun](https://github.com/bradbautista/react-and-rails-project/pull/1).